boltspienapple/data_structures_algorithms/solve_problems.md

 ## First thing to solve a problem is:
     Make sure to understand a problem
 ### Why to understand Problem
-    1. It helps in creating a logic for the code</br>
+    1. It helps in creating a logic for the code
-    2. For choosing a better algorithm</br>
+    2. For choosing a better algorithm
-    3. For writing a clean slate code</br>
+    3. For writing a clean slate code
-    4. It helps us to minimize mistakes while writing code</br>
+    4. It helps us to minimize mistakes while writing code